adammillerio/kubernetes-the-homelab-way/docs/02-provisioning-compute-resources.md

 VM, run `vagrant status NAME`.
 ```

-To verify the private network is functioning correctly, ssh into the first master node and attempt to ping the first worker node at `worker1.local`:
+To verify the private network is functioning correctly, ssh into the first master node and attempt to ping the first worker node at it's IP address:

 ```bash
 > vagrant ssh master1